harshitmaster8851/aws-ec2-self-healing-infra/README.md

 ## 🔥 Real-world Use Case
 This project simulates a self-healing server architecture often used in production systems where uptime is critical.
 In enterprises like e-commerce, banking, SaaS platforms, or streaming services, downtime of even a few minutes can cause huge revenue losses and bad user experience.
-Self-Healing Infrastructure on AWS – Designed and implemented a fault-tolerant system using EC2, CloudWatch, SNS, and Lambda to automatically detect instance failures and launch replacements.
+Self-Healing Infrastructure on AWS – Designed and implemented a fault-tolerant system using EC2, CloudWatch, SNS, Lambda, and Elastic IP to automatically detect instance failures, replace them, and keep the service always reachable at the same IP.
 Achieved high availability and resiliency by eliminating manual intervention and ensuring continuous uptime.

 Imagine running a production web app.
 If one server crashes at 2 AM, this system ensures:
 - No downtime — a new instance is automatically launched.